carefree0910/carefree-learn-doc/docs/user-guides/production.md

 title: Production
 ---

-`carefree-learn` supports `onnx` export, but we need much more than one single model (`predictor`) in production environment:
+`carefree-learn` supports `onnx` export, but we need much more than just a [`Model`](../design-principles#model) (`predictor`) in production environment:

 ![Pack](../../static/img/pack.png)

-Fortunately, `carefree-learn` also supports exporting every part of this pipeline into a zip file with one line of code.
+Fortunately, `carefree-learn` also supports exporting every part of this pipeline into a single zip file with one line of code.
 Let's first train a simple model on `iris` dataset:

 ```python
 import cflearn